 The delivered performance parameters are consistent with expected rise with increasing chamber pressure.

-In order to obtain optimum performance from KNPSB, it is important that all initial burning surfaces be coated with combustion primer and to provide adequate inter-segment spacing of BATES grain segments in a motor.
+In order to obtain optimum performance from KNPSB, it is important that all initial burning surfaces be covered with thin coat of combustion primer and to provide adequate inter-segment spacing of BATES grain segments in a motor.
 This is a consequence of bare KNPSB being hesistant to ignite, a trait it shares with the conventional KNSB.

 Burn RateThe burn rate of a propellant, and how it varies under pressure, is a key parameter for rocket motor design.
 This is explained in detail on another web page (Details).
 Briefly, burn rate will vary dependant upon chamber pressure and, to a lesser extent, upon temperature.